Paul Ogata: Career

 Ogata worked for years as a top-rated morning radio personality in Honolulu on KDDB-FM.

 He has appeared on several television shows, most notably Live at Gotham on Comedy Central, the syndicated Comics Unleashed and CBS's The Late Late Show.

 As a comedian, in 2004, he was victorious in the TakeOut Comedy Competition, earning the title of "Funniest Asian-American Comedian in the U.S." In 2007, Ogata won the San Francisco International Comedy Competition, joining a list of previous winners which includes Dana Carvey, Sinbad and Jake Johannsen.

 Ogata also appeared in the Damon Wayans 2006 drama film Behind the Smile, and starred in the short film Amazing Asian.

 In 2010, Ogata's debut stand-up comedy album, Paul Ogata Stands Up: Live in Hong Kong, was released on the New Wave Dynamics label.
-In November 2023, Ogata joined the cast of the Cirque du Soleil show Mad Apple at the New York-New York Hotel & Casino in Las Vegas, Nevada, where he appears regularly as the show's featured comedian several months a year.
+In October 2023, Ogata joined the cast of the Cirque du Soleil show Mad Apple at the New York-New York Hotel & Casino in Las Vegas, Nevada, where he appeared regularly as the featured comedian until the production’s final shows in September 2026.